The Story Behind Memoir of Things™

 Margareta Magnusson’s The Gentle Art of Swedish Death Cleaning offers a practical approach to organizing my life by downsizing my belongings so that my loved ones don’t have to do it after I’m gone.

 The logic is generous and sensible.
-Yet something about it made me hesitate.
+And yet, something about it made me hesitate.

-I want to leave behind a legacy, not a burden—but I also don’t want the meaning behind my belongings to disappear along with the objects themselves.
+I wanted to leave behind a legacy, not a burden—but I also didn’t want the meaning behind my belongings to disappear along with the objects themselves.

 Memoir of Things™ grew out of this quiet understanding: